What Broadband Speed Do You Actually Need?

 Speed Needs by Household Size

-The real question isn't just *what* you do, but *how many people* are doing it at once.
-Your total speed is shared by everyone.
-Here’s a simple guide based on your household.
+The real challenge isn't just what you do, but how many people are doing it simultaneously.
+Your total speed is shared across the house like a pizza—the more slices you cut, the smaller they get.

 The "Power User" Home